 You may have heard the terms “cloud computing” and “fog computing.”
 And you may be a bit “foggy” on what exactly is the difference between the two.
 What exactly is the difference between fog computing and cloud computing, if any?
 And if so, just how different are they?

 The main difference – at least as it is being defined these days – comes from the fact that the cloud exists via a centralized system.
 All things connect and report to, the cloud.
 Whereas in a fog computing environment, everything is decentralized, and everything connects and reports via a distributed infrastructure model.
-The fog, as you might have surmised at this point,

 Why Do We Call Them Fog Computing and Cloud Computing Anyways?

 Despite its seemingly ubiquitous nature, The Cloud has its shortcomings.
 Although it’s a powerful platform for many applications, most notably the diverse array of X as a Service (XaaS) offerings, latency issues make it a less than perfect vehicle for supporting applications that require virtually instantaneous information processing.
 Moreover, that list of applications is growing day by day as the Internet of Things (IoT) continues to expand and connect things we never thought were connectable, let alone worthy of a connection.
 Conservative estimates put the number of connected IoT devices at 55 billion by the year 2025.